-A fully or partially assembled ECal barrel is moved along the rails to the working position as shown in Fig. 17.7.
+- A fully or partially assembled ECal barrel is moved along the rails to the working position as shown in Fig. 17.7.
 Cam roller guides, attached to ECal, will have a mating rail structure that will be fixed to the magnet inner shell in the median plane.
 It may be necessary to thicken the walls of the inner shell of the magnet cryostat to reduce deflection.
-This mounting approach is used, for instance, to place the HCAL detector inside the magnet of CMS/LHC.

-In this configuration, a power frame without active elements of ECal is installed first.
+This mounting approach is used, for instance, to place the HCAL detector inside the magnet of CMS/LHC. - In this configuration, a power frame without active elements of ECal is installed first.
 The frame is supported at its ends, which, in turn, will be fixed to the RS barrel.
 The last step will be to load the active elements of ECal.
 This approach is used to mount the ECal detector inside the magnet of MPD/NICA.

 Nota bene.
-Due to the limited resources allocated to the first phase of the experiment, the production of ECal will most likely be delayed until a later time.
+The most likely the ECal will not be ready to the first phase of the experiment.
 However, in order to test the magnet cryostat for deflection, it will be necessary to make a mock ECal barrel at full weight.
 This mock-up can be a hollow steel cylinder filled with concrete.
 It can stay inside the magnet to maintain the load balance until ECal itself is installed.

 The next step is to install the TOF barrel.
-The TOF barrel consists of staggered MRPC chambers adjacent 4338 to the ECal barrel.
-Unfortunately, the ECal barrel cannot be used as a base for mounting MRPCs, due 4339 to uncertainties associated with the time of its appearance in the setup.
-Thus, it is proposed to use a 4340 self-supporting truss structure for mounting the chambers.
-This truss will lean on ECal (or its mock-4341 up) only at its ends, which will simplify the installation.
-Individual MRPCs arranged in a row along 4342 the installation axis are combined into supermodules.
-The TOF barrel with inner and outer layers of 4343 MRPC-supermodules installed is shown in Fig. 17.8 (left).
-The estimated weight of the entire TOF 4344 barrel, including modules, is about $3 \div 4$ tons.
-4345
+The TOF barrel consists of staggered MRPC chambers adjacent to the ECal barrel.
+Unfortunately, the ECal barrel cannot be used as a base for mounting MRPCs, due to uncertainties associated with the time of its appearance in the setup.
+Thus, it is proposed to use a self-supporting truss structure for mounting the chambers.
+This truss will lean on ECal (or its mockup) only at its ends, which will simplify the installation.
+Individual MRPCs arranged in a row along the installation axis are combined into supermodules.
+The TOF barrel with inner and outer layers of MRPC-supermodules installed is shown in Fig. 17.8 (left).
+The estimated weight of the entire TOF barrel, including modules, is about $3 \div 4$ tons.